-7.2.2 Catalogue requirements
+6.2.2 Catalogue requirements

-The catalogue requirements are identical to those currently stipulated in the VMMPS documentation (section 6.2.1 of the VIMOS user manual [1]), namely:
+The catalogue requirements are identical to those currently stipulated in the VMMPS documentation (section 5.2.1 of the VIMOS user manual [1]), namely:

-- All objects shall have very good (<0.2") relative astrometric coordinates (RA,DEC) on a single astrometric system.
-Notice that this constraint differs from the one in sec 6.2.1, as in that section we refer to the relative positioning accuracy within a quadrant, while here we refer to all sources to be observed in all quadrants. - All objects shall have good (2'') absolute astrometry.
+• All objects shall have very good (<0.2") relative astrometric coordinates (RA,DEC) on a single astrometric system.
+Notice that this constraint differs from the one in sec 5.2.1, as in that section we refer to the relative positioning accuracy within a quadrant, while here we refer to all sources to be observed in all quadrants.

+• All objects shall have good (2'') absolute astrometry.

-In addition, the guide star should be chosen with the Guidecam software (see Chapter 5) and be on the same astrometric system as the contributed catalogue.
-This may mean applying an offset to the contributed catalogue in order to make it consistent with the guide star catalogue selected in Guidecam.
+The guide star should be chosen with the GuideCAM software and be on the same astrometric system as the contributed catalogue.

-7.2.3 Other Considerations
+6.2.3 Other Considerations

 PILMOS is not intended to replace completely the conventional pre-image approach; there will be many observations for which PILMOS will not be appropriate.
 The most obvious is any observation for which a good astrometric catalogue of sources is not available a priori and the pre-image is intended to be used in order to obtain accurate astrometry.
 The accurate placing of curved or tilted slits on extended sources is also likely to require a pre-image.
 On the other hand, if you have good astrometry for faint targets, but few good stars for astrometric calibration of the pre-image, PILMOS may be a good option.
 Moreover, if your observations can be arranged such that targets are not close (<200pix) to the detector edges and, in particular, the edges of the total FoV then slit losses will be minimised.
-Also,if wide slits (>1.5") can be used then there is little to be gained from taking pre-images.
+Also, if wide slits (>1.5") can be used then there is little to be gained from taking pre-images.
 The expected performance of PILMOS as compared to conventional pre-imaging is presented in detail in [1].
 Users who are concerned about the implications of source centroiding accuracy offered by the two methods should consult that document.